Stardom Supreme Fight 2023

 Stardom Supreme Fight 2023 (スターダム-スプリーム-ファイト2023, sutadamu-su puri ー mu-faito 2023) was a professional wrestling event promoted by World Wonder Ring Stardom.
-The event took place on February 4, 2023 in Osaka, Aichi at the Osaka Prefectural Gymnasium.
-This was the second event in the Supreme Fight chronology.
+The event took place on February 4, 2023 in Osaka, at the Osaka Prefectural Gymnasium.
+This was the inaugural event in the Supreme Fight chronology.

 Professional wrestling events have been held with a limited attendance since the beginning of the COVID-19 pandemic in Japan.
 However, on January 30, 2023, the Japanese government voted to lift crowd size limits and mandatory masks for attendees.
 The event was the first pay-per-view hosted by Stardom with full spectator capacity during the pandemic.

 Production

 Background

 The show featured seven professional wrestling matches that result from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
 The event's press conference where the matches were officially announced took place on January 11, 2023, and was broadcast on Stardom's YouTube channel.